Scabs on Dogs: Types and Common Causes

 Causes of Scabs on Dogs

 Scabs can develop for many reasons and can form any time the skin is injured.
 If your dog is bit by an insect, a small scab may form at that site.
-It is not uncommon to see tick or flea bite scabs on dogs who spend a lot of time outdoors without appropriate parasite prevention.
+It’s not uncommon to see tick or flea bite scabs on dogs who spend a lot of time outdoors without appropriate parasite prevention.

 If your dog runs through dense brush, they may develop scabs at areas where branches or thorns scrape their skin.
 A dogfight or scratches from a cat can cause scabs, as can self-trauma or excessive itching.